 Nutshell was launched in 2010 as an intuitive and elegant CRM solution.
 It’s an interesting solution because it’s extremely customizable.
 It’s possible to pare this solution down to no more than a contact manager, but a large business could also use it as a very advanced CRM, loaded with features.
 Some of these include:

-- Nutshell’s UI is reportedly very intuitive and, some would even say, beautiful, with enough complexity for the most expert user, and enough simplicity for the most inexperienced user.
+- A very intuitive user interface (some might even say beautiful) with enough complexity for the most expert user, and enough simplicity for the most inexperienced user.

 - It can be configured so only certain users can see certain information.

-- It can send out real time push notifications through email or the app to keep people updated on what to focus on.
+- It can send out real time push notifications through email or the app to keep people updated.

-All the aforementioned products are less than ten years old, but OnePageCRM feels the most like a startup.
-Launched in 2010 and based in Ireland, they are focused on delivering a “superior user experience” for small sales teams.
-This focus is really visible throughout the design of the CRM, as all their standout features are clearly intended to help salespeople vs. sales managers.
-Their best features:
+Launched in 2010 and based in Ireland, OnePageCRM is focused on delivering a “superior user experience” for small sales teams.
+This focus is really visible throughout the design of the CRM, as all their standout features are clearly intended to help salespeople versus sales managers.

 - A lead clipper that allows you to collect a lead’s information from LinkedIn or Gmail with a single click.

-- Their app provides reminders of not only when things are due, but also when things need to be started, so that salespeople can prioritize projects and not save them until the last minute.
+- Reminders of not only when things are due, but also when things need to be started, so salespeople can prioritize projects and not save them until the last minute.

 - As one action is finished in the CRM, it prompts you to set the next action so that you are encouraged to follow-up with all your clients.